Key Takeaways

 For example, if your child or grandchild only makes $2,000 babysitting throughout the year, they cannot contribute more than $2,000 to a Roth IRA.

-The deadline to make contributions corresponds with the tax filing deadline for individuals (not including extensions), which will be April 15th in 2024.
+The deadline to make contributions corresponds with the tax filing deadline for individuals (not including extensions), which is usually April 15th the following year.
+Before April, accurately calculate how much income was earned during the prior tax year so there is no guessing around the contribution amount.

 Eligible Income & Considerations